Close up of human tissue under microscope.

 Drop-off

-Once your samples are in fixative, they may be delivered to the histology lab.
-We will also accept already blocked samples frozen in cryo molds with OCT or other desired medium.
+After your samples have been fixed, you can deliver them to the histology lab.
+Alternatively, we accept samples that are already blocked and frozen in cryo molds with OCT or any other desired medium.

-• A slide box of sufficient size for the requested slides at the time of sample drop off or one will be added to your invoice.
+• Bring a slide box of appropriate size for the requested slides at the time of sample drop-off.
+If you don't have one, it will be added to your invoice.

-• Completed forms, including a work request, sample submission and waiver forms.
+• Complete the necessary forms, including a work request, sample submission, and waiver forms.

-Important: Please make arrangements with histology staff PRIOR to sample drop off to ensure we are available to accept your samples.
+Important: Before dropping off your samples, please arrange with the histology staff in advance to ensure that we are available to accept them.

 Costs